Possible warning signals to be issued due to the impact on "Chaba" (Update Time: 2022-07-02 04:00)

 |In effect

 Tropical Cyclone Warning Signal No.8SE is currently in effect.
 “Chaba” is expected to intensify into a typhoon, and move northwest towards the western coast of Guangdong.
-It will move closest to Macao in these few hours.
+It is expected to be closest to Macao in these few hours.
 Winds in Macao are expected to maintain, having a wind level of 8 and gusty winds.
 Under the influence of the rainband of “Chaba”, occasionally heavy showers and thunderstorms are expected in Macao.

 Meanwhile, during the high phase of the astronomical tide today, under the combined influence of the storm surge and persistent rain, flooding around 0.5m to 1.0m is expected to occur from 7 am to 3 pm.
 The Yellow Storm Surge Warning is in effect.